 Health Benefits Of Lemons vs. Limes

 I’m not a medical expert, but I think you’ll reap health benefits by choosing either one.
-I do drink lime water if I run out of lemons and, to be honest, I prefer the taste.
-I think I’ll rotate it in more often now or occasionally go with both, as demonstrated in the top photo.
-Which will you choose?
+I do drink lime water if I run out of lemons.
+To be honest, I prefer the taste of lime water.
+And, putting slices of both into your infused water won’t hurt either.